 Images by Gavin MacGregor, Sarah Thomas, Jon Randall and Charlotte Du Cann.

-Charlotte Du Cann is an editor/art editor and distributor for Dark Mountain books.
-This weekend she is taking part in a series of DM workshops and talks, curated by co-founder Dougald Hine in Sweden.
+This weekend Charlotte is taking part in a series of DM workshops and talks, curated by co-founder Dougald Hine in Sweden.
 This month’s will be based on her story about the Underworld The Seven Coats (Issue 6). charlotteducann.blogspot.co.uk.

 Keep an eye out for next year’s Carrying the Fire/Dark Mountain gathering.
 Details to be announced next year.